 WordPress is best known as a blogging platform.
 In fact, out of the box its features are relatively limited.
 WordPress is not designed for use as an ecommerce platform out-of-the-box.
 Rather, it is a platform for blogging.
 However, WordPress is incredibly easy to theme and extend.
 You can turn it into a community or a membership site relatively easily.

 The WordPress community is huge, and there are thousands of plugins for a huge range of purposes.
 The open source nature of the platform means that security bugs and issues are fixed promptly, and it is easy to get support.
-However, WordPress does have some flaws.
-It can be slow and bloated, and it comes with a lot of extras that you may not be interested in if you want to run a simple ecommerce site.
-Also, the SEO features available out of the box are less than ideal.
+However.
 If you want to use WordPress to run an ecommerce site, you will need to add an ecommerce plugin such as WooCommerce and will also need a compatible theme as well as some SEO plugins to round out your setup.
-This takes quite a lot of time to configure.

 Drupal is another popular free and open source content management system.
 Unlike WordPress, which is designed purely for blogs, Drupal is much more flexible out of the box.
 You will still need an ecommerce plugin to turn Drupal into an online store, but the basic admin panel is far more powerful, and the modular configuration of Drupal means that you have a lot more control of the system without having to add extra plug ins.

 Drupal is however quite a heavy program to run, so you will need a good powerful server if you want to get the best out of the software, or expect to get lot of traffic.
 However it scales better than WordPress and is generally more stable under heavy traffic.
 This means that you will not need to worry about how your server will cope if you get a lot of visitors.